Multi-Objective Optimization with Desirability and Morris-Mitchell Criterion: Surrogate Models

 \subsection{Random Forest Regressor}

-We use a Random Forest Regressor from \texttt{scikit-learn}.
-For the Random Forest Regressor we use the default parameters.
-Important parameters are the number of trees in the forest (\texttt{n\_estimators}), the maximum depth of the trees (\texttt{max\_depth}), and the random state for reproducibility (\texttt{random\_state}).
-RandomForest Regressor models from \texttt{sckit-learn} can natively handle multiple-target problems, see the discussion in \url{https://scikit-learn.org/stable/auto_examples/ensemble/plot_random_forest_regression_multioutput.html}.
+We use a Random Forest Regressor from \texttt{scikit-learn} with default hyper-parameters.
+Important hyper-parameters are the number of trees in the forest (\texttt{n\_estimators}), the maximum depth of the trees (\texttt{max\_depth}), and the random state for reproducibility (\texttt{random\_state}).
+Random Forest Regressor models from \texttt{sckit-learn} can natively handle multiple-target problems, see the discussion in \url{https://scikit-learn.org/stable/auto_examples/ensemble/plot_random_forest_regression_multioutput.html}.
 So, we can alteratively train one single model for the two target variables \texttt{z8} and \texttt{z1}, or one multi-objective model for both variables.
-We have chosen the latter approach to guarantee compatibility with other algorithms which do not allow multi-target computations.
+Since results are identical, we have chosen the latter approach to guarantee compatibility with other algorithms which do not allow multi-target computations.